AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-48234-catalog-search-result-shows-incorrect-category-item-count-when-show-out-of-stock-option-enabled.md

 ---
-title: "ACSD-48234: catalog search result shows incorrect category item count when [!UICONTROL Display Out of Stock Products] enabled"
+title: "ACSD-48234: catalog search result incorrect category item count when [!UICONTROL Display Out of Stock Products] enabled"
 description: Apply the ACSD-48234 patch to fix the Adobe Commerce issue where the catalog search result shows an incorrect category item count when the [!UICONTROL Display Out of Stock Products] option is enabled.
 ---